 Time to Dine

-By the time we returned to the estancia for lunch, the combination of riding and the hot sun had worked their magic.
+By the time we returned to the estancia for lunch, the combination of riding in Salta and the hot sun had worked their magic.
 I was ravenous, and, judging from the lull in conversation that took place when plates of freshly-cooked asado (barbecued meats) were laid before us, I wasn’t the only one.
 The steak (produced by one of the neighbouring farms of course) had been cooked on a wood-fired barbecue – it melted in the mouth, leaving a hint of smokiness and a burst of flavour in its wake.
 There was locally-produced wine to accompany the meal, and huge piles of roasted vegetables.
 When we’d all had our fill, we sat dozily, waiting for our food to digest before climbing back into the saddle for a few more hours on horseback.